appscodelabs/e2e-test-setup/README.md

 ## Using KIND cluster

-Unlike minikube, KIND does not automatically configure `kubectl` to the kind cluster.
+Unlike minikube, KIND does not automatically configure `kubectl` to use the kind cluster.
 You need to run the following command in your terminal to configure `kubectl` to use the kind cluster.

 ```console
 export KUBECONFIG="$(kind get kubeconfig-path --name="kind")"